MalyshevValery/Image_Analysis_DL/SETTINGS.md

     - *use_multiprocessing*: (False) - if true process-based threading will be used
     - *shuffle* (True) - shuffle generator indices
     - *initial_epoch* (0) - starting epoch
+- *eval_metric* (loss) - metric which is used for evaluation test set during hyperparameter optimization

 <a name="storage"></a>